JoinColony/colonyJS/sdk/packages/colony-example-angular/README.md

 # colony-example-angular

-_A boilerplate to get started with [colonyJS](https://github.com/JoinColony/colonyJS) using Angular!_
+_An example project using [colonyJS](https://github.com/JoinColony/colonyJS) with Angular!_

-This package was bootstrapped with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.
+This is a built out version of the [colony-starter-angular](/starters-colony-starter-angular) package with more examples.

 ## Prerequisites